CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/MWLayer/Time/BB_Time_Service.md

 ## Description
 <!-- General Description of the BB -->
-Define the source as a service modulating software time based on local ECU physical Timer channel on the chip counting time even when vehicle is off.
+Define the source as a service, modulating software time based on local ECU physical Timer channel on the chip counting time even when vehicle is off.
 Control the system time as time between different SW Partitions,